silverstripe/developer-docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 For any fields *not* defined in `$field_labels`, labels can be localised by defining the name prefixed by the type of field (e.g `db_`, `has_one_`, etc) in your localisation YAML files:

-[info]
+> [!NOTE]
-The class name should be the class that defined the field or relationship.
+> The class name should be the class that defined the field or relationship.
-[/info]

 ```yml
 # app/lang/en.yml